CAREER Award Supports Cyber-Physical Systems Research

 Dr. Justin Ruths

-Dr. Justin Ruths, assistant professor of mechanical engineering and systems engineering, has received about $500,000 for a five-year project to strengthen the security of automation and control systems.
+Dr. Justin Ruths, assistant professor of mechanical engineering and systems engineering, has received about $500,000 from the NSF for a five-year project to strengthen the security of automation and control systems.

 Ruths joined UT Dallas in 2016.
 NSF CAREER grants are the agency’s most prestigious award for early-career faculty who exemplify the role of teacher-scholars and are likely to become leaders in their fields.

-“This CAREER award is a fantastic recognition of Justin’s scholarly potential in the field of cyber-physical security and will help him continue to expand his engagement with students,” said Dr. Joshua Summers, head of the Department of Mechanical Engineering.
+“This CAREER award is a fantastic recognition of Justin’s scholarly potential in the field of cyber-physical security and will help him continue to expand his engagement with students,” said Dr. Joshua Summers, head of and professor in the Department of Mechanical Engineering.

 Ruths’ award includes an extra provision for funding undergraduate researchers.
 Undergraduates helped Ruths build the Nova vehicle and will have expanded responsibilities with the NSF support.